nanobox-io/nanobox-docs/source/engines/scripts/cleanup.html.md

 #### Remove Unnecessary Binaries

 If any build-only binaries were installed using the `install_build` helper, now is the time to remove them using the `install_cleanup` Nos helper.
-More details can be found in the [Installing Binaries](/engines/common-tasks/installing-binaries/#installing-a-build-only-package) guide.
+More details can be found in the [Installing Binaries](/engines/common-tasks/installing-binaries/#installing-a-build-only-package) doc.

 #### Remove Cruft